Substantial, well-documented . . . One of our most accomplished, erudite and prolific historians of modern Russia

 Forfatter

 Robert Service is a Fellow of the British Academy and of St Antony's College, Oxford.
-He has written several books, including the highly acclaimed Lenin: A Biography, Russia: Experiment with a People, Stalin: A Biography and Comrades: A History of World Communism, as well as many other books on Russia's past and present including Kremlin Winter: Russia and the Second Coming of Vladimir Putin.
-Trotsky: A Biography was awarded the 2009 Duff Cooper Prize.
+He has written several books, including the highly acclaimed Lenin: A Biography, Blood on the Snow, Stalin: A Biography and Kremlin Winter, as well as many other books on Russia's past and present.
+Trotsky: A Biography was awarded the Duff Cooper Prize.
 Married with four children, he lives in London.